 In The Headlines

-According to Aon’s 2018 DC and Financial Wellbeing Global Employee Survey, most workers tend to be confident about their finances, their ability to manage their money and good financial decision-making.
+According to Aon’s latest DC and Financial Wellbeing Global Employee Survey, most workers tend to be confident about their finances, their ability to manage their money and good financial decision-making.

 But a deeper dive into the data reveals that confidence may be misplaced.
 Lurking in many workers’ finances is an often-overlooked factor that will hold back a worker’s financial wellbeing: debt.